Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs

-\item \textbf{Subcode-based feedback prediction:} In \cite{feedback_prediction_iiot, ldpc_subcodes} and \cite{journal_eharq_paper}, the authors proposed a feedback prediction mechanism that incorporates the partial decoding behavior of so-called subcodes.
+\item \textbf{Subcode-based feedback prediction:} In \cite{feedback_prediction_iiot, ldpc_subcodes} and \cite{journal_eharq_paper}, the authors proposed a feedback prediction mechanism that observes the partial decoding behavior of so-called subcodes.
 The subcodes reflect dependencies between received symbols arising from the structure of the channel code.
-This approach uses the \acp{LLR} as a basis, similar to the \ac{LLR}-based feedback prediction; however, additional processing on the \ac{LLR} based on the knowledge of the code structure is applied to generate code-aware features.
-In particular, in \cite{ldpc_subcodes}, Göktepe et al. empirically determined thresholds for these code-aware features to predict the decoding outcome.
-As an improvement over this thresholding approach, in \cite{journal_eharq_paper}, the authors applied machine learning techniques, i.e. logistic regression, random forests, isolation forests and supervised autoencoders, on the \ac{LLR} and code-aware features.
+Similar to the \ac{LLR}-based feedback prediction, this approach uses the \acp{LLR} as a basis.
+However, in contrast to these, subcode-based schemes apply additional processing on the \acp{LLR} based on the knowledge of the code structure.
+In \cite{ldpc_subcodes}, Göktepe et al. empirically determined thresholds for these code-aware features.
+As an improvement over this thresholding approach, in \cite{journal_eharq_paper}, the authors applied machine learning techniques, i.e. logistic regression, random forests, isolation forests and supervised autoencoders, on the \ac{LLR} and subcode features.
 Especially, the logistic regression and the supervised autoencoder have proven to be fruitful approaches to enhance the feedback prediction. \end{enumerate}

-Apart from the previously described \ac{HARQ} prediction schemes that are mainly designed for single reception points, \cite{prediction_cran2} and \cite{prediction_cran1} presented two similar approaches for implementing the channel-estimation-based feedback prediction in \acp{C-RAN}.
+Apart from the previously described \ac{HARQ} prediction schemes that are mainly designed for single reception points, \cite{prediction_cran2}, \cite{prediction_cran1} and \cite{caire_fast_harq} presented similar approaches for implementing the channel-estimation-based feedback prediction in \acp{C-RAN}.
 The works proposed collecting the channel gains and the \acp{SNR} over the received \acp{RV}, respectively.
-In \cite{prediction_cran2}, Rost and Prasad applied Gallager's error exponent to convert the channel estimation into an estimated error probability, as this metric is easier to work with (see \cite{gallager_book} for more details):
+In \cite{prediction_cran2}, Rost and Prasad applied Gallager's error exponent $E_r$ to convert the channel estimation into an estimated error probability $\epsilon$, as this metric is easier to work with (see \cite{gallager_book} for more details):